 Bioidentical Hormone Replacement Therapy Can Help

 Estrogen therapy has long been associated with the treatment of osteoporosis.
 However, in the past, hormone replacement therapy (HRT) was only done using synthetic hormones.
-And the risks of using these synthetic hormones far outweighed the benefits, particularly regarding the increased risk of some breast cancers, endometrial cancer, heart disease, and stroke in women, as well as prostate cancer in men.
+The risks of using these synthetic hormones far outweighed the benefits, particularly regarding the increased risk of some breast cancers, endometrial cancer, heart disease, and stroke in women, as well as prostate cancer in men.

 However, research has shown that bioidentical estrogen doesn’t carry the same hormone replacement therapy risks as the synthetics of the past.
 Bioidentical estrogen is safe and effective when used to treat and prevent osteoporosis in postmenopausal women.